 Here’s how to respond if you’ve relapsed:

-Try to reflect gently on what led up to the relapse.
+- Be Honest with Yourself: Try to reflect gently on what led up to the relapse.
 Were you feeling overwhelmed?
 Did you stop attending support groups?
 Had a trigger caught you off guard?
+The goal is not to self-punish, but to gather insight that can inform the next step.

 At Abbington House, we offer: